aaronbloomfield/ccc/uva/old/syllabus-spring-2023.md

 **Course rules:** You are fully responsible for all material presented in class and on the required readings.
 Exams and due dates are scheduled in advance.
 A grade of zero will be recorded for missed exams and late assignments unless prior arrangements are made (see below for details) or there are truly extenuating circumstances (which will require appropriate documentation).
 Assignments turned in after the due date are penalized 25% per day (or fraction thereof) late; this means a maximum of 3 days (i.e. 72 hours) late.
 In most cases, you are free to develop assignments on any language/platform/OS you wish.
 Some assignments may require a specific operating system setup, or a particular required programming language, which will be provided if necessary.
 However, you are responsible for porting your code to the system the class is using and ensuring that it runs correctly for us when we grade your assignment.
 Our reference system will specified for each assignment, but will generally be Ubuntu Linux.
 The Gradescope submission auto-grader will verify this upon submission (and immediately report the results back to you).
 Most assignments will be graded by automated testing.

 **Disabilities:**  The University of Virginia strives to provide accessibility to all students.
 If you require an accommodation to fully access this course, please contact the Student Disability Access Center (SDAC) at (434) 243-5180 or sdac@virginia.edu.
-If you are unsure if you require an accommodation, or to learn more about their services, you may contact the SDAC at the number above or by visiting the student health website at [https://sdac.studenthealth.virginia.edu/](https://sdac.studenthealth.virginia.edu/).
+If you are unsure if you require an accommodation, or to learn more about their services, you may contact the SDAC at the number above or by visiting their website at http://studenthealth.virginia.edu/student-disability-access-center/faculty-staff.

 **Special Circumstances:** Students with special circumstances (athletics, extra time required on exams, final exam conflicts, SDAC considerations, etc.) need to let me know during the **first two weeks of class**.

-**Exams:** There will be one midterm exam (worth 20% of the final grade) and one final exam (worth 25% of the final grade).
+**Exams:** There will be one midterm exam (worth 15% of the final grade) and one final exam (worth 20% of the final grade).

-- Midterm exam: Wednesday, October 11th, during lecture
+- Midterm exam: Wednesday, March 1st, during lecture
-- Final exam: Tuesday, December 12th, from 9am - noon
+- Final exam: Saturday, May 6th, from 9am - noon

 Under **NO** circumstances will anybody be allowed to take the final exam early.
 You may **ONLY** request to take the final exam at a different time if you have a final exam **CONFLICT**, not a busy final exam schedule.
 Since there are no other exams scheduled during that time, it is unlikely that you will have a conflict.

 **Regrades:** You may submit graded homeworks and exams for regrading within one week of when they are returned to you (less time for the final due to the end of the semester).
 Regrades are submitted via Gradescope (for written assignments) or support requests (for programming assignments).
 As long as people submit responsibly, I will not institute a frivolous regrade policy that existed in some semesters of CS 2150 (if one is instituted, you will be told of this ahead of time).
 This time limit will be strictly enforced.

-**Generative Artificial Intelligence Usage:** You many use any generative AI product, such as ChatGPT, with the following caveat: none of the program code, nor written essays (if applicable) that you submit may have been created with the generative AI.
-Thus, you can use it to understand how to use a function, explain how something works, etc.  But the products that you submit (code, essays, etc.) must be your own work.

 **Honor pledge:** The UVA Honor Code is in effect for this course.
 There is one course specific addition: You may not look at any other student's code for ANY reason, period.
 Not to debug, not to help, not to learn.
 You may not let another student look at *your* code for any reason.
 Needless to say, you cannot copy code from online sources unless the assignment specifically allows it (and in those cases, you must cite your source).
 The next paragraph describes this more.

 Students are encouraged to discuss programs and assignments in general.
 However, helping others find bugs in existing programs, using another person's code, or writing code for someone else is cheating and a violation of the University's Honor System.
 Basically, you should not be looking at another person's code for **ANY** reason (obviously you can after BOTH have submitted the assignment, or if there is a group project).
 This includes consulting programming solutions to assignments from previous years.
 This also includes looking up solutions online.
 Any honor violation or cheating will be referred to the honor committee, and will result in an *immediate failure for the course*, regardless of the outcome of the honor trial or your other grades.
 No exceptions!
 I am very strict on this, and one have successfully raised honor charges against students in the past due to violations of this policy - and I've blocked people from graduation because of honor offenses.

-**Religious accommodations:** Students who wish to request academic accommodation for a religious observance should submit their request to me by email as far in advance as possible.
-Students who have questions or concerns about academic accommodations for religious observance or religious beliefs may contact the University's Office for Equal Opportunity and Civil Rights (EOCR) at UVAEOCR@virginia.edu or 434-924-3200.

 **Your Well Being:** The Engineering School proudly serves as a safe space for its students and aims to promote their well being.
 If you are feeling overwhelmed, stressed, or isolated, there are many individuals here who are ready and wanting to help.
-In addition to the course instructors, you can seek help through the Engineering Undergraduate office (Thornton A122), or Courtney MacMasters (xar7nf, 243-5180) who is the SDAC accessibility specialist in the Engineering school.
+In addition to the course instructors, you can seek help through the Engineering Undergraduate office (Thornton A122), or Alex Hall (aec5d, 924-7601) who is the assistant dean of students for the Engineering school.

 Alternatively, there are also other University of Virginia resources available.
 The Student Health Center offers Counseling and Psychological Services (CAPS) for its students.
 Call 434-243-5150 (or 434-972-7004 for after hours and weekend crisis assistance) to get started and schedule an appointment.
 If you prefer to speak anonymously and confidentially over the phone, call Madison House's HELP Line at any hour of any day: 434-295-8255.